syedalirazazaidi/reacts-plays/README.md

 ## 4. A Job App

-A Complete Job App using React.js,Redux,ContextAPI MongoDB and Node.js.
+A Complete Job App using Tailwind Css React.js,Redux,ContextAPI MongoDB and Node.js.

 ## Features